cosmos/sdk-tutorials/interchain-exchange/tutorial/06-buy-orders.md

 ## Packet

+The IBC packet has four different stages you need to consider:
+1. Before transmitting the packet
+2. On Receipt of a packet
+3. On Acknowledgment of a packet
+4. On Timeout of a packet

 ### Pre-transmit

+Before a sell order will be submitted, make sure it contains the following logic:

-- Check the pair exist
+- Check if the pair exists on the orderbook
-- If IBC token, burn the tokens
+- If the token is an IBC token, burn the tokens
-- If native token, lock the tokens
+- If the token is a native token, lock the tokens
-- Save the voucher received on the target chain for denom resolution
+- Save the voucher received on the target chain to later resolve a denom

 ```go
 // keeper/msg_server_buyOrder.go